create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFTime [out] **exitTime**

-Time event generated when user's camera exits the box.
+Time event generated when targetObject exits the box region for sensor.

 #### Warning